ibm-cloud-docs/power-iaas/resizing-storage-volume.md

 {:table: .aria-labeledby="caption"}
 {:important: .important}

+# Modifying a Power Systems Virtual Server instance
+{: #modiyfing-virual-systems}

+Learn how to modify your {{site.data.keyword.powerSysShort}} to better meet your business needs.

-# Resizing a storage volume by using the IBM console
+## Resizing a storage volume by using the IBM console
 {: #resizing-storage-volume}

 To resize a Power Systems Virtual Server storage volume after its [initial creation](/docs/infrastructure/power-iaas?topic=power-iaas-creating-power-virtual-server), complete the following steps: